College fraternities and sororities: Hazing

 Fraternities, and to a lesser extent, sororities, have been criticized for hazing, sometimes committed by active undergraduate members against their chapter's pledges.
-Common hazing practices include sleep deprivation, sensory deprivation, paddling, use of stress positions, forced runs, busy work, forced smoking, forced drinking, forced drug use, forced consumption of spoiled food, and mind games.
+Common hazing practices include sleep deprivation, sensory deprivation, paddling, use of stress positions, forced runs, busy work, forced smoking, forced drinking, forced drug use, forced consumption of spoiled food, public humiliation, and mind games.
 Rarer incidents have involved branding, enemas, urination and feces on pledges, puking, and public masturbation.
-Historically, hazing of pledges culminated in an event known as "Hell Week," in which a week-long series of physical and mental torments are inflicted on pledges.
+Historically, hazing of pledges culminated in an event known as "Hell Week," in which a week-long series of physical and mental torments is inflicted on pledges.
 In its worst form, hazing has led to the injury or death of fraternity and sorority pledges or members.

 In the 21st century, most fraternities and sororities prohibit hazing, as do colleges and universities.
 In addition, there are anti-hazing laws in most states, criminalizing hazing in the United States.
 As a result, reports of hazing have led to the permanent expulsion of particular chapters of fraternities and sororities by both universities and the national fraternity or sorority and, in some cases, criminal charges.
 At some colleges, Hell Week has evolved into Help Week, a time for community service.
-However, suspected hazing deaths continue to be reported.
+Despite this, hazing deaths continue to be reported.

 In 2007, the National Anti-Hazing Hotline was set up to report incidents of hazing on college and university campuses.
 Currently, 47 national fraternity and sorority organizations support the toll-free number and reporting service of the National Anti-Hazing Hotline.
 Annually, the last week of September is considered to be National Hazing Prevention Week.